MordecaiandRigby97/Regular-show-ai-creator/README.md

 ## Run the app (working link)
 1. From the project root run a lightweight static server: `python3 -m http.server 4173`.
 2. Visit the local link that serves the studio: [http://localhost:4173](http://localhost:4173).
+3. Copy the in-app "Copy studio link" button to send the exact working URL to friends.
-3. Open `index.html` if you prefer to double-click it directly — all scripts are client-side only.
+4. Open `index.html` if you prefer to double-click it directly — all scripts are client-side only.

 ## Sharing arrangements
 - After saving an arrangement, use the **Copy share link** button to grab a URL containing the arrangement data.
 - Send the link to a collaborator; when they open it, the arranger form pre-fills with the shared settings so they can immediately tweak or re-save the idea.
+- Need to send the bare studio?
+Use the **Copy studio link** panel near the arranger to copy the base app link at any time.

 ## Development notes
 - Voice actor data lives in `script.js` within the `voiceActors` array.